Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### PipWrap

-- Vinifera ports PipWrap from Red Alert 2.
-If PipWrap is set to a positive integer greater than 0, that number of ammo pips will be rendered, incrementing the frame number for each time the pip count overflows PipWrap.
+- Vinifera ports `PipWrap` from Red Alert 2.
+If `PipWrap` is set to a positive integer greater than 0, that number of ammo pips will be rendered, incrementing the frame number for each time the pip count overflows `PipWrap`.
 - For usage notes, please see [the ModEnc article](https://modenc.renegadeprojects.com/PipWrap).

 In `RULES.INI`: